ankitmrmishra/ariftourandtravels/README.md

-# Arif Tour and Travel - Professional Travel Website
+# Arif Tour and Travels - Professional Travels Website

-A comprehensive, modern travel booking website built with Next.js, TypeScript, and Tailwind CSS.
-This website provides a complete solution for tour and travel agencies with domestic and international package offerings.
+A comprehensive, modern Travels booking website built with Next.js, TypeScript, and Tailwind CSS.
+This website provides a complete solution for tour and Travels agencies with domestic and international package offerings.

 ## 🚀 Features